Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler

 Latin name: Glycyrrhiza glabra

 Licorice (American English), or liquorice (British English), is also known as the sweet root, Spanish liquorice, and the peacemaker herb.
 In India, it is called Mulethi.
 The plant is native to Asia and southern Europe.

 The sweet taste of liquorice comes from the molecule glycyrrhizin, which is about 50 times sweeter than sugar.
 Its pleasant smell comes from the volatile oils (essential oils) it contains.

 The roots of the liquorice plant are straight and round and grow horizontally underground.
 They are brown on the outside and have a yellow tint on the inside.
 The fresh root is about 50% water while the dried root is only about 10% water.

 Common Uses of Licorice

 Liquorice has been used in both Eastern and Western medicine for thousands of years.
-In Ayurvedic medicine, liquorice has been used since ancient times.
+In Ayurvedic medicine, it has been used since ancient times.
 Its uses are mentioned in ancient Ayurvedic texts like Charak Samhita, Sushruta, and Ashtanghvday.

 The root stays good for roughly two years after harvest.
-It is available in teas, tablets, capsules, as dried roots, and as liquid extracts.
+It is available in teas, tablets, capsules, and as dried roots and liquid extracts.

 It is also used to make candies, sweets, herbal infusions, soft drinks, liquor, and some tobacco products to enhance flavour and taste.
 It is also used as a spice.

 Nutrients in Liquorice

 Liquorice contains many nutrients including the following:

 - Glycyrrhizic acid, one of the main active constituents

 - Isoflavones, a phytoestrogen (the plant equivalent of estrogen)

 - Flavonoids, another active constituent